-Narcan Vending Machine Comes To One CTA Station, But Mother Of Overdose Victim Says More Are Needed
+Narcan Vending Machine Comes To CTA Station, But Mother Of Overdose Victim Says More Must Be Done

 The CTA’s Narcan vending machine is one of five turned on by Chicago Department of Public Health over the past two weeks, in a new pilot program bringing life-saving supplies to public spaces in high overdose areas.

-Uptown Library, Garfield Community Service Center, Harold Washington Library, Roseland Community Triage Center and the CTA’s 95th Red Line station are recipients of the vending machines, which ask users to a create a unique PIN by first completing an anonymous online survey, although just Narcan can be dispensed by dialing “1234.”
+Uptown Library, Garfield Community Service Center, Harold Washington Library, Roseland Community Triage Center and the 95th Red Line station are recipients of the vending machines, which ask users to a create a unique PIN by first completing an anonymous online survey, although just Narcan can be dispensed by dialing “1234.”

 The machines, which cost $12,000 each, had their summer launch dates delayed due to manufacturing and shipping hiccups, health department spokesperson Anna Dolezal said.

-In the years following her son’s death, Haennicke joined other harm reduction advocates in lobbying city officials for more greater availability of Narcan, a last line of defense in an opioid overdose crisis that killed a record 2,000 people in Cook County last year.
+In the years following her son’s death, Haennicke joined other harm reduction advocates in lobbying city officials for greater availability of Narcan, a last line of defense in an opioid overdose crisis that killed a record 2,000 people in Cook County last year.

 RELATED: Narcan Vending Machine Coming To 95th Red Line Station As Chicago Grapples With Record Overdoses